What Are Game Improvement Irons?

 TaylorMade RBZ Game Improvement Iron

-These designs could feature more or less dramatic cavities, and many nowadays will feature an insert that is either purely decorative (like a piece of plastic to fill part of the cavity) or more likely a multi-material design that adds a tungsten or titanium type weight (sometimes with a plastic cover, sometimes not) to the back of the club right near the sweet spot
+These designs could feature more or less dramatic cavities, like the Lazrus Golf irons, and many nowadays will feature an insert that is either purely decorative (like a piece of plastic to fill part of the cavity) or more likely a multi-material design that adds a tungsten or titanium type weight (sometimes with a plastic cover, sometimes not) to the back of the club right near the sweet spot

 Perimeter Weighting